- Top Secret Burger Special Sauce (Like Big Mac Sauce)

-Top Secret Burger Special Sauce (Like Big Mac Burger Sauce)
+Top Secret Burger Special Sauce (Like Big Mac Sauce)

 If you like McDonald's Big Mac Sauce, you'll love Todd Wilbur's McDonald's-inspired special burger sauce.